 Each Supervisory Board member's remuneration consists of fixed annual remuneration, the level of which varies depending on whether they are a chairperson, deputy chairperson, or member of a committee.
-The members of the Supervisory Board committees also receive an attendance fee for each committee meeting that they attend.
 There is no variable remuneration.

 4.4 Remuneration systems at DZ PRIVATBANK